ErikDodd/reading-notes/README.md

-# CodeFellows - Software Development BootCamp - Reading Notes Repo
+# Software Development- Reading Notes Repo

 My name is **Erik Dodd** and I am **Software Developer** from **Seattle, WA.** I'm currently enrolled in CodeFellows Software Development Bootcamp.
 This is my Reading Notes Repo for all the different material covered in the course of my journey into the world of Software Development.